Understanding the Cost of Daycare in Illinois

 In this situation, the nanny gets a fatter paycheck, but you end up paying less per child for the service.
 This choice offers a decent degree of flexibility, comfort, and convenience, along with increased socialization for the children and help with household work.

-There are of course some key disadvantages of using this type of childcare.
+There are, of course, some key disadvantages of using this type of childcare.
 If you have only one child, the cost of taking him or her to a traditional daycare makes more financial sense than joining a nanny share.
 Administrative challenges like payroll, taxes, and paperwork can make nanny share less convenient for ever-busy parents.
 The relationship with the nanny-share can sour pretty quickly if there are any parenting style conflicts.

-All things considered, daycare remains the best form of childcare for parents in Illinois in terms of practicality and cost.
 Are you looking for a trusted, state-of-the-art daycare in Chicago?
 Schedule a tour at any of our locations today.
 Serving the Edgewater, Irving Park, Lakeview, North Park, Lincoln Square, Edison Park, and West Loop communities since 2010.

 Get Enrollment Information and Register for our Tours & Waitlist…